seanfisk/mastering-eos/manual/remote_access/common/openssh/forwarding.rst

 Forwarding in the Config File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The command-line works well for one-off tunnels, but for frequently established tunnels, it pays to alter the OpenSSH client configuration file.
 The OpenSSH client configuration resides on your local machine in the file :file:`~/.ssh/config`.
-This is a hidden directory inside your home directory.
+This is a file inside a hidden directory inside your home directory.
 The easiest way to open this file, creating it if it doesn't exist, is to run:

 .. highlight:: bash
 .. parsed-literal::